This page contains CUBA DELEGATIONS & PRESS/AWARDS.

 MAY 17th, 2011: Burt’s Bees “Culture day”: 450 BBI/Clorox employees build three Organoponicos at three locations in Durham.
 The combined vision of NEEM, BBI & Dr. Chambers created a first in North Carolina.
 Those beginnings of an Urban agricultural food security project to meet the needs of the low income communities in Durham have become a reality.

-FEBRUARY/MARCH: FSA registration (first Urban Farm registration in NC) complete for the farm and NEEM in the QUIP program – NEEM meets with NRCS at farm.
+FEBRUARY/MARCH: Farm Services Agency registration (first Urban Farm registration in NC) complete for the farm and NEEM in the EQIP program with NRCS.

 JANUARY 8, 2011: NEEM to Manage 16.25 Acres of Urban Land in Durham with 11.2 Farm Services Agency registered acres as FSA farm #2995 as Organoponico NEEM.